gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. _Generating_bindings_for_C++_headers:

-Generating bindings for C++ headers
+Generating Bindings for C++ Headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Generating bindings for C++ headers is done using the same options, always